vibansal/HapCUT2/README.md

 The directory **recipes** contains example pipelines to assemble haplotypes from various types of sequencing data.

 ## Updates and Announcements:

+#### March 13, 2018

+HapCUT2 now outputs the phased variants to a VCF file ("haplotype_output_file".phased.vcf) in addition to the haplotype blocks.

 #### August 14, 2017
 Extracthairs now has optimizations for error prone long read technologies (Pacific Biosciences and Oxford Nanopore).
 The strategy performs a sensitive realignment in a window around the potential variant.
 A read-window is aligned to both the reference sequence, and the variant sequence (reference sequence modified to contain the variant).
 An allele call is assigned based on the best alignment, and the "base quality" of the allele call is determined by a bayesian posterior calculated using both alignment scores.